gavinbarton7/COMP-SCI-303/Assignment 2/Q2/README.md

 When you select this function, it will display the elements of the stack from bottom to top.
 Here is an example in the screenshot below:
 ![image](https://github.com/user-attachments/assets/eceb18cd-5e4d-41cc-a579-fa9c377d1660)

+However, if you select this function when the stack is empty, the program will output a message that says "ERROR: The stack is empty, so there are no elements to display." and then return you to the main menu

 ### Exiting the program

 To exit the program, press 7 in the main menu